dimgag/time-series-forecasting-store-transactions/README.md

-# Albert Heijn Data Science N-Forecasting Case Study
+# Time Series N-Forecasting Store Transcactions

 ## Context
 The unavailability of products in our stores (due to stockouts) is a main driver for customer dissatisfaction and lost sales.
 Simultaneously, overstocking of our products contributes to food waste (due to spoilage), incurring high costs and causing environmental harm.
-Therefore, it is crucial for Albert Heijn to obtain reliable estimates on the daily number of customers in each store in the time to come.
+Therefore, it is crucial for Supermarket to obtain reliable estimates on the daily number of customers in each store in the time to come.
 This helps us to optimize:

 - replenishment decisions (i.e., deciding how much of each product to send to each store over time), and
 - staffing decisions (i.e., how many employees to schedule per store to make sure the store operations run smoothly).